Journey To Passwordless: FIDO2

 While USB can be used as a connection method on all operating systems, Bluetooth Low Energy and NFC can only be used on Windows computers.

-We have created all other technical prerequisites in Azure AD in the last two blog entries.
+We have created all other technical prerequisites in Entra ID (Azure AD) in the last two blog entries.

 Even though this blog article uses FEITIAN’s FIDO2 keys, all basic functions can be implemented with any Microsoft-certified FIDO2 security key.